pantheon-systems/documentation/source/docs/articles/wordpress/configuring-wp-config-php.md

 ---
 title: Configuring wp-config.php
-description: Understand how to adjust and customize the WordPress configuration file for your Pantheon site.
+description: Understand how to adjust and customize the WordPress configuration file for your Pantheon WordPress site.
 category:
   - developing
 keywords: wordpress, wp config, database